Why do complaints happen?

 Learning from complaints

-Every member of the dental team can learn something from a complaint and can be reflected on during staff meetings using anonymised case examples.
+Every member of the dental team can learn something from a complaint, and can reflect on them during staff meetings using anonymised case examples.

-Dental practices should consider reflectively analysing all complaints as part of their governance procedures and take steps to prevent or reduce the risk of a similar incident happening again.
+Analysing all complaints as part of governance procedures may prevent or reduce the risk of a similar incident happening again.

-For more complex complaints, perhaps involving more than one member of the dental team, the practice could hold a significant event meeting to:
+For more complex complaints, the practice could hold a significant event meeting.
+This would allow you to:

 - discuss the complaint in detail